 7. One Of The Sad Kahyangan: Uluwatu Temple

-Locally known as Pura Luhur Uluwatu, Uluwatu Temple is a Balinese Hindu sea temple which is located in Uluwatu in South Kuta, Badung.
+Also known as Pura Luhur Uluwatu, Uluwatu Temple is a Balinese Hindu sea temple which is located in Uluwatu in South Kuta, Badung.
 Built on the tip of a rock, this temple is one of the nine main directional Hindu temples in Bali.
-It is perched on top of a steep cliff approximately 70 metres above the waves, and was founded in the 11th century.
+It is perched on top of a steep cliff approximately 70 metres above the waves and was founded in the 11th century.
 Due to its magnificent location, this unique piece of architecture is well known for its splendid sunset backdrops, as dramatic as that at Tanah Lot Temple.
 While visiting this tourist place in Bali, you can take some memorable pictures during the golden sunset hours as the higher altitude of the temple provides broader seascapes.
-Don’t miss the statues of Ganesha that flank the entrance to the temple complex, and the traditional dance drama performances which take place every evening at sunset.
+Also, don’t miss the statues of Ganesha that flank the entrance to the temple complex, and the traditional dance drama performances which take place every evening at sunset.

 8. Home To Many Unique And Authentic Pieces: Ubud Art Market

 Referred to as Pasar Seni Ubud by locals, Ubud local Market is located directly in the centre of Ubud town.
 It’s also known as the Ubud Art Market.
 The market is the most popular tourist market in Bali and is considered the cultural hub of the island.
 Standing at the junction of Jalan Raya Ubud and Jalan Monkey Forest, the market is also home to many traditional artists producing unique and authentic products that represent the island.
 What’s more?
 Visit the countless small shops here that offer a wide range of items such as beautiful silk scarves, lightweight shirts, handmade woven bags, baskets and hats, statues, and kites.